Population articles

 About 17.9% of jobs in 2023.
 Immigrants are defined as foreign-born residents, including those who became US citizens, are authorized to work in the US, or are undocumented residents.

-How many asylum applications does the US receive each year?
+How many asylum applications does the US receive?

 Around 945K applications in 2023.
 The US asylum system helps resettle people who fear persecution if they return to their home country.
 Unlike refugees who apply for protection before arriving in the US or at its borders, asylum seekers apply after they are already in the US.

-About 65.9% in 2023.
-Nearly 2 out of every 3 households owned their home while the remainder rented.
+About 65.6% in 2024.
+That means about 2 in 3 households owned their home while the remainder rented.

 How long do people wait for subsidized housing in the United States?